 The University of Alabama was created by statute in 1820 and opened its doors on April 18, 1831, as the University of the State of Alabama.
 The University was elevated to constitutional status in the Constitution of Alabama in 1868.
 Its statutory corporate existence, under the name “The Board of Trustees of The University of Alabama,” appears in the 1975 Ala.
 Code §§ 16-47-1 to 16-47-204, and its constitutional status is recognized in the Alabama Constitution, article XIV, § 264 as amended and Amendment 399.
+It is a not-for-profit entity recognized by the Internal Revenue Service as a tax-exempt public charity under Internal Revenue Code section 501(c)(3) – EIN 63-6001138.
 Until 1969, the University, with branch campuses and extension centers around the State, was headed by a single president on the Tuscaloosa campus.
 In 1969, The Board of Trustees established separate campuses in Birmingham and Huntsville whose presidents, along with the president of the Tuscaloosa campus, reported directly to the Board.
 In 1974, The Board of Trustees appointed a University of Alabama System staff and in 1976 appointed a Chancellor as chief executive officer of the System.

 The University of Alabama System consists of The University of Alabama, The University of Alabama at Birmingham, and The University of Alabama in Huntsville, and is governed by The Board of Trustees of The University of Alabama.
 The Constitution of the State of Alabama states that the Board is composed of three members from the Congressional district in which The University of Alabama (Tuscaloosa) is located and two members from each of the six remaining districts.
 The Governor of the State and the Superintendent of Education are ex-officio members.
 Those members who are not ex-officio are elected by the Board, subject to confirmation by the State Senate.
 If the Senate rejects a name of any person submitted to it by the Board, then the Senate elects a person in place of the one rejected.
 Trustees may serve up to three consecutive, full six-year terms, except for ex-officio members.